StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 ### 2. Pagetitle
 - Defined during page creation
 - MediaWiki determines whether page already exists
-    - For existing pages, the page's content will be displayed
+    - For *existing page*s, the page's content will be displayed
-    - For non-existend pages, the edit view will be displayed
+    - For *non-existend pages*, the edit view will be displayed
     ::: warning
     **Page names are case-sensitive**
     MediaWiki distinguishes between upper- and lower-case letters in page names!